-Proposal Vote No. 1 Election of the eight director nominees named in this proxy statement, each to serve until the next annual meeting of stockholders and until their successors are duly elected and qualified FOR all nominees No. 2 Advisory vote to approve NEO compensation for the fiscal year ended June 30, 2020, as set forth in this proxy statement FOR No. 3 Ratification of Ernst & Young LLP as our registered independent accountants for the fiscal year ending June 30, 2021 FOR
+Proposal Vote No. 1 Election of the eight director nominees named in this proxy statement, each to serve until the next annual meeting of stockholders and until their successors are duly elected and qualified FOR all nominees No. 2 Advisory vote to approve NEO compensation for the fiscal year ended June 30, 2021, as set forth in this proxy statement FOR No. 3 Ratification of Ernst & Young LLP as our registered independent accountants for the fiscal year ending June 30, 2022 FOR No. 4 Stockholder proposal to require an independent Board Chair AGAINST matters that may properly come before the Annual Meeting or any postponement or adjournments thereof, including any vote to postpone or adjourn the Annual Meeting.

 The Company does not expect that any matters other than those described in the notice of annual meeting of stockholders to be brought before the Annual Meeting.
-The persons appointed as proxies will vote in their discretion on any other matters that may properly come before the Annual Meeting or any postponement or adjournments thereof, including any vote to postpone or adjourn the Annual Meeting.
+The persons appointed as proxies will vote in their discretion on any other